The Marbled Polecat (Vormela peregusna), a small mammal, belongs to the monotypic Vormela genus and is a member of the subfamily Mustelidae.

 Small domestic poultry like chickens and pigeons may also be taken by these animals, as well as stealing smoked meat and cheese, as well as fruit and grass.

 Marbled polecats are very active during the morning and evening hours.
-Since their eyesight is poor, their movement depends a lot on their good sense of smell.
+Since their eyesight is poor, their movement depends greatly on their good sense of smell.

-Their vocalization is very minimal and typically consists of shrill grunts, long shrieks, and warning cries.
-By default, they tend to be alone and drive between 0.5-0.6 km from their homes.
+Their vocalization is minimal and typically consists of shrill grunts, long shrieks, and warning cries.
+By default, they are alone and drive between 0.5-0.6 km from their homes.

-In general, they don’t linger at one position more than once and are very territorial when they encounter other polecats.
+They generally don’t linger at one position more than once and are very territorial when encountering other polecats.

 Reproduction